-Carrying amounts reported on the balance sheet for cash, cash equivalents, accounts receivable and accounts payable approximate fair value due to the short-term maturity of these instruments.
+Carrying amounts reported on the balance sheets for cash, cash equivalents, accounts receivable and accounts payable approximate fair value due to the short-term maturity of these instruments.
 Our outstanding debt is variable rate debt that re-prices frequently, thereby limiting our exposure to significant changes in interest rate risk.
-As a result, the fair value of our debt instruments approximates carrying value at October 31, 2019 and 2018 (Level 2 measurement).
+As a result, the fair value of our debt instruments approximates carrying value at October 31, 2021 and 2020 (Level 2 measurement).

-The liability portion of our performance share awards are marked-to-market on a quarterly basis during a three-year vesting period based on market data (Level 2 measurement).
-For further information, refer to Note 14, "Stock-Based Compensation - Performance Share Awards."
+Our restricted stock units and performance share awards are marked-to-market on a quarterly basis during a three-year vesting period based on market data (Level 2 measurement).
+For further information refer to Note 13.
+Stock-Based Compensation - Performance Share Awards.

-14. Stock-Based Compensation
+13. Stock-Based Compensation

-We have established and maintain an Omnibus Incentive Plan (2008 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units, performance share awards, performance restricted stock units, and other stock-based and cash-based awards.
-The 2008 Plan is administered by the Compensation and Management Development Committee of the Board of Directors.
+We have established and maintain an Omnibus Incentive Plan (2020 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units, performance share awards, performance restricted stock units, and other stock-based and cash-based awards.
+The 2020 Plan is administered by the Compensation and Management Development Committee of the Board of Directors.

-The aggregate number of shares of common stock authorized for grant under the 2008 Plan is 7,650,000 as approved by the shareholders.
-Any officer, key employee and/or non-employee director is eligible for awards under the 2008 Plan.
+The aggregate number of shares of common stock authorized for grant under the 2020 Plan is 3,139,895 as approved by the shareholders.
+Any officer, key employee and/or non-employee director is eligible for awards under the 2020 Plan.
 We grant restricted stock units to non-employee directors on the first business day of each fiscal year.
-Annually, pending approval by the Compensation & Management Development Committee of our Board of Directors in December, we grant a mix of restricted stock awards, performance shares and/or performance restricted stock units to officers, management and key employees.
+As approved by the Compensation & Management Development Committee of our Board of Directors annually, we grant a mix of restricted stock awards, performance shares and/or performance restricted stock units to officers, management and key employees.
 We also historically granted stock options to certain officers, directors and key employees.
 Occasionally, we may make additional grants to key employees at other times during the year.